andrewrk/libsoundio/README.md

  0. Verify that JACK xrun callback context is the same as process callback.
     If not, might need to hav xrun callback set a flag and have process callback call the underflow callback.
- 0. API: devices should reference to their "other" device when the same hardware has input and output.
-This is important due to clock timing.
  0. Detect PulseAudio server going offline and emit `on_backend_disconnect`.
  0. Instead fo open(), start(), pause(), open() starts it and it starts paused.
  0. Create a test for underflow handling.
 It just makes a sine wave for 5